mmibbetson/tinysteps/README.md

 ## Authentication

-Basic auth with username:password accounts in gin. http for now, perhaps when getting hosting done I can get https certs and set that up?
+Basic auth with username:password accounts in express. http for now, perhaps when getting hosting done I can get https certs and set that up?